 As a result, you should consider the risk that you may lose all or part of your investment, including the principal amount plus any accrued interest, if the CDIC were to take action under the Canadian bank resolution powers, including the bail-in regime, and that any remaining outstanding Notes, or common shares of CIBC or any of its affiliates into which the Notes are converted, may be of little value at the time of a bail-in conversion and thereafter.

-See "Description of Senior Debt Securities-Special Provisions Related to Bail-inable Debt Securities" in the prospectus and "Risk Factors-General Risks Relating to the Notes" in the prospectus supplement for a description of provisions and risks applicable to the Notes as a result of Canadian bail-in powers.
+See "Description of Senior Debt Securities-Special Provisions Related to Bail-inable Debt Securities" and "- Canadian Bank Resolution Powers" in the accompanying prospectus and "Risk Factors-General Risks Relating to the Notes" in the accompanying prospectus supplement for a description of provisions and risks applicable to the Notes as a result of Canadian bail-in powers.